best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 This is not explicitly mentioned in the accessibility regulations, but generally, open formats make outputs more accessible because they do not rely on users having access to specific software.

-Furthermore, in June 2012, the [Government Open Data White Paper](https://www.gov.uk/government/publications/open-data-white-paper-unleashing-the-potential) set out a vision for open data that outlined a ranking scheme from 1 to 5 stars.
-Government data releases should meet the 3 star measure as a minimum.
-This means data should be made available in an open, non-proprietary format.
+Furthermore, the [Government Digital Service (GDS) recommend using the ODF 1.2 Open Document Format (ODF) standard](https://www.gov.uk/government/publications/open-standards-for-government/sharing-or-collaborating-with-government-documents) for sharing and collaborating on documents in government.

+#### Excel formats
-Spreadsheet files published in Excel format (such as .xls and .xlsx) are not open because they rely on users having access to specific software.
+Excel files (such as .xls and .xlsx) are not considered to be open formats.

 #### ODS format
 For spreadsheets you intend users to read and analyse themselves we advise you use the Open Document Spreadsheet (ODS) format.
-This is an open format very similar to Excel.
+This is an open format very similar to Excel which GDS recommends.

 When you save as an ODS file, Excel will bring up a box to warn you that some features of your spreadsheet may not be compatible with the ODS format.
 If you want to know more, Microsoft have published [information about Excel features that are and aren’t compatible with the ODS format](https://support.microsoft.com/en-us/office/differences-between-the-opendocument-spreadsheet-ods-format-and-the-excel-for-windows-xlsx-format-3db958c8-e0ac-49a5-9965-2c2f8afbd960?ns=excel&version=90&syslcid=1033&uilcid=1033&appver=zxl900&helpid=191589&ui=en-us&rs=en-us&ad=us).

-Make sure you are aware of the formats the website you publish on allows you to upload.
-Some websites do not yet support the ODS format.
-However, GOV.UK does support the ODS format and the Government Digital Service recommends it.

 #### CSV format
 The other commonly used open format is Comma-Separated-Values (CSV).